Options for Dealing with Debt

 Contacting your creditors

 If you give Crosslight authority to contact your creditors - for example to get more information about your debts, or to make a proposal - the creditor may decide to close or freeze any active accounts you have with them, for example an active credit card, overdraft or store account.
-You should think carefully about this before Crosslight contacts them, and should speak to your adviser if you have any questions or conerns.
+You should speak to your adviser if you have any concerns about this.

 Your Credit Rating